DigitalRuby/IPBan/README.md

 Note: Powershell 5.1 or greater is required.

 ***Additional Windows Notes***
-- Windows Server 2012 and Windows 8 are nearing end of life.
-Upgrading to a newer Windows version is highly recommended.
-Support will drop for these Windows versions on January 1, 2024.
-- For Windows Server 2012 only: Disable NLA and enable NTLM.
-Otherwise ip addresses of remote connections do not show up in the event viewer.
-There is no known workaround that I know of to fix this, other than turning off NLA and enabling NTLM.
-Newer Windows (Server 2016+, Windows 10+) are not impacted by this problem.
+- Windows Server 2012 is no longer supported as of October 2023.
+Please upgrade to a different operating system that is actually supported by Microsoft.
 - Please ensure your server and clients are patched before making the above change: https://support.microsoft.com/en-us/help/4093492/credssp-updates-for-cve-2018-0886-march-13-2018.
 You need to manually edit group policy as specified in the link.
 ![](IPBan/img/WindowsCredSSP.png)
 - On Windows Server running Exchange, it is impossible to disable NTLM (deny all clients in Security restrict ntlm incoming ntlm traffic) as then Outlook on client computers permanently asks users for entering username and password.
 To workaround this, set LAN Manager authenticating level in Security Options of Local Policies to "Send NTLMv2 response only.
 Refuse LM & NTLM".
 There is one small issue – when somebody tries to login with an undefined username, the log does not contain an IP address.
 Not sure why Microsoft can't log an ip address properly.